 As well as those who stand out from the crowd academically, we’re looking for applicants whose profile and career goals align well with the programme.
 With this in mind, you should ensure that you research the programme in detail before applying and effectively demonstrate that you have done so in your application.
 Our website is a great place to find a whole range of key information; make sure you browse thoroughly and make the most of this resource before submitting your application.

 The main thing to remember is that the MSc International Management programme is designed for those who already have a clear business background.
-It is an accelerated MSc targeted at those with a business background, who wish to expand on their existing knowledge and skillset to ultimately fast-track a career in management, particularly leading firms in consulting and financial services.
-Usually, this will mean applicants come from a FAME background (which means degree level study in finance, accounting, management or economics).
+It is an accelerated MSc targeted at those who wish to expand on their existing knowledge and skillset to ultimately fast-track a career in management, particularly leading firms in consulting and financial services.
+Usually, this will mean applicants come from a FAME background (which means degree-level study in finance, accounting, management or economics).
 However, in some exceptional cases, a business background could also apply to students from non-FAME disciplines that have instead gained highly relevant experience in the workplace – and can suitably demonstrate strong quantitative skills and excellent commercial awareness as a result.